samcaetano/ideological_bias_detector/README.md

 This repository is organized as follows:

-> data: folder containing all dataset used
+> :floppy_disk: data: folder containing all dataset used

-> models: folder containing all Python scripts and modules used
+> :wrench: models: folder containing all Python scripts and modules used

 Author: Samuel Caetano da Silva and Ivandré Paraboni